OlivierBinette/GroupTreeShap/README.md

 Here `feature_reprs` is an optional *membership vector* associating each feature `i` to a group representative `feature_reprs[i]`.
 The Shap value of the group containing feature `i` is `phi[feature_reprs[i]]`.

 If `feature_reprs = range(len(X))`, then all features are in their own distinct group and the Shap values are the same as the ones calculated by XGBoost.

+## Currently Supported models

+- XGBoost regression models, specifically [`Booster`](xgboost) and [`XGBRegressor`](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBRegressor) instances.
+- Models represented as `grouptreeshap.TreeEnsemble` instances.

+## Testing and Validation

+The implementation has been validated via:
+- examples where groupShap values have been calculated exactly by hand, and
+- check of exact equality with XGBoost's Shap value calculation, when each feature is in its own group.

 ## References